-The Journal "Macedonian Veterinary Review" publishes review articles, original scientific articles, short communications, case reports, technical communications, clinical reviews and errata.
+The Journal "Macedonian Veterinary Review" publishes review articles, original scientific articles, short communications, clinical reviews and errata.

 All materials must be written in proper and clear English.